Nicola Coughlan

 Nicola Mary Coughlan (/ˈkɒxlən/; born 9 January 1987) is an Irish actress.
-She is known for her roles as Clare Devlin in Channel 4's sitcom Derry Girls (2018–2022) and Penelope Featherington in Netflix's Bridgerton (2020–present).
-She earned a Screen Actors Guild Awards nomination for playing the lead role of Penelope Featherington in the third season of Bridgerton.
-Coughlan earned a British Academy Television Awards nomination for her role as Maggie Donovan in Big Mood (2024–present).
+She is best known for her roles as Clare Devlin in the Channel 4 sitcom Derry Girls (2018–2022) and Penelope Featherington in the Netflix period drama Bridgerton (2020–present).
+She earned a Screen Actors Guild Awards nomination for playing Penelope in the third series of Bridgerton and received a British Academy Television Award nomination for her role as Maggie Donovan in Big Mood (2024–present).

 Early life and education

 Coughlan was born on 9 January 1987 in Galway, Ireland, and grew up in nearby Oranmore.
-The youngest of four siblings, her father served in the Irish Army before dying in 2017, and her mother was a stay-at-home parent.
+The youngest of four siblings, her father served in the Irish Army.
+He died in 2017, and her mother was a stay-at-home parent.

 At the age of five, while watching her sister perform in a school play, Coughlan decided she wanted to become an actress.
 She attended Scoil Mhuire Primary School and Calasanctius College.
 She graduated with a degree in English and Classical Civilisation from the National University of Ireland, Galway.
 She went on to train in England at the Oxford School of Drama and Birmingham School of Acting.

 Career

-Early work (2004–2017)
+Beginnings (2004–2017)

 In 1997, at the age of 9, Coughlan had an uncredited role in the action thriller film My Brother's War.
 In 2004, she started her career with a role in Tom Collins' short film The Phantom Cnut, a revenge comedy.
 In the following years, Coughlan did voice work in animated series and films, including The Fairytales from 2004 to 2005, Summer of the Flying Saucer in 2008, Simsala Grimm II: The Adventures of Yoyo and Doc Croc in 2010, Thor: Legend of the Magical Hammer in 2011, and Ivan the Incredible in 2012.
 She made brief appearances in the soap opera Doctors in 2012 and the musical comedy film Svengali in 2013.

 After drama school, Coughlan moved to London three times in four years, and each time was forced to move back home with her parents in Ireland due to financial difficulties.
 She suffered from depression during this period, and received help from her family.
-She worked part-time at an optician in Galway, and later responded to an open casting call for Jess and Joe Forever at The Old Vic in London, winning the main role of Jess.
+She worked part-time at an optician in Galway, and later responded to an open casting call for Jess and Joe Forever at The Old Vic in London and The Orange Tree Theatre in Richmond, winning the main role of Jess.
 Her first performance was in September 2016, prior to a national tour.